Teamc00lgui/c00lgui-Reborn-by-x_c00lkidd_x/README.md

 - Inspiration in **c00lgui Reborn rc7 by v3rx**.
 - Original c00lgui by **007n7/c00lkidd**.

-_Please give credits if you repost or modify the project._
+_Please give credit if you repost or modify the project._

 ## Project
 Started: September 10, 2026